pblop/hass-smartbox/README.md

 # hass-smartbox ![hassfest](https://github.com/graham33/hass-smartbox/workflows/Validate%20with%20hassfest/badge.svg) [![hacs_badge](https://img.shields.io/badge/HACS-Custom-41BDF5.svg)](https://github.com/hacs/integration) [![codecov](https://codecov.io/gh/graham33/hass-smartbox/branch/main/graph/badge.svg?token=F3VFCU9WPA)](https://codecov.io/gh/graham33/hass-smartbox)
 Home Assistant integration for heating smartboxes.

-**Note: this is very much a work in progress**, a lot of functionality is missing or not fully working!

-See [CHANGELOG.md](./CHANGELOG.md) for release notes.

 ## Installation
 This integration uses the [smartbox] Python module, so make sure to install that into your Home Assistant python environment first.
 If you are using hass.io, the